-On November 25, 2002, the Nasdaq Qualifications Panel notified us that as a result of the combination, the financing and the senior note exchange, we will be required to submit an application to re-qualify for initial listing on The Nasdaq National Market.
-One of the conditions to qualifying for initial listing is that our stock price must trade at or above \$5.00 per share.
-For the last several months our common stock has traded substantially below \$5.00.
-To bring the trading price of our common stock above \$5.00, our board of directors has authorized a reverse stock split to reduce the number of shares of our common stock outstanding.
-As a result of the reverse stock split, shares of our common stock will be combined into a smaller number of shares of our common stock.
-While the reverse stock split will reduce the number of shares held by each of our stockholders, it will not change the percentage of our outstanding stock owned by each stockholder.
-Based on our stock price on December 6, 2002 of \$.28 per share, in order to achieve the \$5.00 minimum share price we would need to complete a reverse stock split such that for approximately every 17.86 shares currently outstanding there would be one share outstanding following such reverse stock split.
-We anticipate that the actual reverse stock split ratio will cause our stock price to exceed the \$5.00 minimum requirement.
-Shares issuable in the combination, the financing and the senior note exchange will be adjusted to reflect the reverse stock split.
+In order to maintain our listing on The Nasdaq National Market the trading price of our common stock must close at or above \$1.00 for 30 consecutive trading days.
+For the last several months our common stock has traded substantially below \$1.00.
+To bring the trading price of our common stock back above \$1.00 and into compliance with the continued listing requirements of The Nasdaq National Market, our board of directors has authorized a reverse stock split to reduce the number of shares of our common stock outstanding.
+As a result of the reverse stock split shares of common stock unit libe combined into a smaller number of shares of common stock.
+While the reverse stock split will reduce the number of shares held by each of our stockholders, it will not change the percentage of our stock owned by each stockholder.